Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-In this section, we demonstrates novel phenomenon in the two-dimensional Hatano-Nelson model with a quasiperiodic imaginary gauge field.
-A schematic diagram of this model is shown in Fig. \ref{figS2}(a) and the corresponding Hamiltonian is given by Eq. (\ref{eq11}).
-The strength of the imaginary gauge field is $g_n^{(1)} = ln(|W_x cos(2 \pi \beta n )|)$ and $ g_m^{(2)} = ln(|W_y cos(2 \pi \beta m )|)$, with $\beta = (\sqrt5-1)/2$.
-Under PBC, all eigenstates in the $W_x-W_y$ parameter plane are characterized as two-dimensional skin critical states, similar to the one-dimensional case.
-Under OBC, the system exhibits a richer phase diagram as shown in Fig. \ref{figS2}(b).
-At $W_x = W_y = 2$, marked by the red point in the phase diagram, the system remains globally reciprocal despite local non-reciprocity, and the eigenstates retain the characteristic of 2D skin critical states.
-When parameters lie on the green line, where one direction is globally reciprocal and the other is non-reciprocal, the eigenstates display an anisotropic profile.
-Along the globally reciprocal direction the skin-fractal critical behaviour is preserved, while along the non-reciprocal direction skin localization occurs, We term this a line-boundary skin critical mode.
-In the remaining regions of the phase diagram, where both directions are non-reciprocal, corner skin states emerge.
-The four separate regions correspond to corner states localized at the four distinct corners of the two-dimensional lattice.
-The spatial profile of the eigenstates is governed primarily by the total imaginary phase accumulated by the hopping along the two directions $X_n^{(1)} + X_m^{(2)}$, as derived in the analytical solution Eq. (\ref{eq12}).
-The spatial distribution of total imaginary phase for the parameters $W_x = W_y = 2$ is plotted in Fig. \ref{figS2}(c), revealing a pronounced fractal structure.
-The corresponding distribution of the diagonal elements of the total imaginary phase for $m=n$ is shown in the inset of Fig. \ref{figS2}(c), further highlights the interfaces marked by black dashed lines.
-The corresponding eigenstate distribution exhibits the same fractal pattern with the wave function skins to these interfaces as shown in Fig. \ref{figS2}(d).
-Perfect coincidence of the analytical and numerical wave function distributions along the diagonal, as demonstrated in the inset of Fig. \ref{figS2}(d), confirming the validity of the two-dimensional analytical solutions.
-The line-boundary skin critical mode is presented in Fig. \ref{figS2}(e), where the wave function exhibits skin critical property along the $x$-direction and skin localization along the $y$-direction.
-Finally, a representative corner skin mode is shown in Fig. \ref{figS2}(f), with the wave function sharply localized at the upper-right corner of the system.
+We consider the quasiperiodic imaginary gauge fields $g_n^{(1)} = \ln(|W_x \cos(2 \pi \beta n )|)$ and $ g_m^{(2)} = \ln(|W_y \cos(2 \pi \beta m )|)$, with $\beta = (\sqrt5-1)/2$ and $W_{x,y}$ being the quasiperiodic strengths along $x$ and $y$ directions.
+Under the PBC, all eigenstates in the $W_x$-$W_y$ parameter plane are characterized as 2D skin critical states accumulating at specific bulk interfaces, similar to the 1D case discussed in the main text.
+Under the OBC, the system exhibits a richer phase diagram as shown in Fig. \ref{figS3}(b).
+At $W_x = W_y = 2$, marked by the red point in the phase diagram, despite local non-reciprocity, the system remains globally reciprocal with $\bar{g}^{(1)}=\bar{g}^{(2)}=0$, and all eigenstates retain the characteristic of 2D bulk-interface skin critical states.
+For parameters lying on the green lines, where one direction is globally reciprocal and the other is non-reciprocal, the eigenstates display anisotropic profiles: Along the globally reciprocal direction the skin-fractal critical behaviour is preserved, while along the non-reciprocal direction skin localization occurs, namely the line-boundary skin critical states.
+In the remaining (blue) regions of the phase diagram in Fig. \ref{figS3}(b), where the hoppings along both two directions are globally non-reciprocal, the corner skin states emerge.
+The four separate regions correspond to corner states localized at the four distinct corners of the 2D lattice.
+The spatial profile of the eigenstates is governed primarily by the total imaginary phase accumulated by the hopping along the two directions $X_n^{(1)} + X_m^{(2)}$, as derived in the analytical solution Eq. (\ref{eq33}).
+The spatial distribution of total imaginary phase for the parameters $W_x = W_y = 2$ is plotted in Fig. \ref{figS3}(c), revealing a pronounced fractal structure of the imprinted imaginary gauge phase.
+The corresponding distribution of the diagonal elements of the total imaginary phase for $m=n$ is shown in the inset of Fig. \ref{figS3}(c), which further highlights the bulk interfaces marked by black dashed lines.
+The typical eigenstate distribution with the fractal pattern skinned to the bulk interfaces is shown in Fig. \ref{figS3}(d).
+Perfect coincidence of the analytical and numerical wave function distributions along the diagonal, as demonstrated in the inset of Fig. \ref{figS3}(d), confirming the validity of the exact solutions in this 2D system.
+A line-boundary skin critical mode is also presented in Fig. \ref{figS3}(e), where the wavefunction exhibits critical property along the $x$-direction and skin localization along the $y$-direction.
+A representative corner skin mode is shown in Fig. \ref{figS3}(f), with the wavefunction sharply localized at the upper-right corner of the 2D system.